flyballlabs/threatdetectionservice/gui/README.md

 ## Framework

-We are going to use [web2py](http://www.web2py.com/) as the framework because it provides all of the scaffolding needed to build a web application quickly
+We use Flask with the Jinja2 templating framework and Knockout.js as the Javascript framework for provide data binding between GUI and the [Threat Management Platform API](https://github.com/flyballlabs/threatdetectionservice/tree/master/api)

+The following picture depicts the core components of the GUI.

+(/gui_components.jpg "Components of the GUI")